suga1424/Businesss-Analysis-For-Traders-/README.md

 ## 📉 Visual Narrative
 The Power BI visuals illustrate:

-✪.Seasonal fluctuations: Clear cycle of price dip in summer (harvest season) and rise in winter (demand spike).
+1.Seasonal fluctuations: Clear cycle of price dip in summer (harvest season) and rise in winter (demand spike).

-✪.Market volatility: 2019 and 2020 show extreme variance due to climatic and pandemic factors.
+2.Market volatility: 2019 and 2020 show extreme variance due to climatic and pandemic factors.

-✪.Year-over-year trendlines: Support strategic buying decisions for future stock planning.
+3.Year-over-year trendlines: Support strategic buying decisions for future stock planning.

 ## 🧠 Business Implications

 This analysis empowers:

-✪.Traders to plan stockpiling cycles
+1.Traders to plan stockpiling cycles

-✪.Retailers/Wholesalers to adjust procurement contracts
+2.Retailers/Wholesalers to adjust procurement contracts

-✪.Investors to enter or exit onion markets with reduced risk
+3.Investors to enter or exit onion markets with reduced risk

-✪.Agri-policy makers to monitor and mitigate future spikes
+3.Agri-policy makers to monitor and mitigate future spikes

 ## 🛠️ Tools & Tech Stack
 Power BI: For building interactive visual dashboards